 This is what you might typically see:

-- Figagement and perseverance from all learners. - Children practicing and applying knowledge to different situations. - Happy, confident, independent learners. - Physically active children across the school day. - Children talking about, sharing and reflecting upon their learning - Peer coaching and leading - Participation whole school in events and celebrations that promote healthy active lifestyles and physical activities.
+- Find the second seco - Children practicing and applying knowledge to different situations. - Happy, confident, independent learners. - Physically active children across the school day. - Children talking about, sharing and reflecting upon their learning - Peer coaching and leading